About the Competition

-This marks the 10th annual edition for our Greater Toronto’s Top Employers competition, which has become a benchmark in the Greater Toronto Area for workplace best-practices.
-Like the metropolitan area it represents, the competition has become exceptionally strong and competitive – so much so that, for Toronto-area employers, the minimum scores to secure a place on the GTA list now surpass our national Canada’s Top 100 Employers competition.
+This year marks the 11th annual edition for our Greater Toronto's Top Employers competition, which has become a benchmark in the Greater Toronto Area for workplace best-practices.
+Like the metropolitan area it represents, the competition has become exceptionally strong and competitive — so much so that, for Toronto-area employers, the minimum scores to secure a place on the GTA list routinely rank among the highest in the nation.
+Our 2017 winners were announced on December 12, 2016 in a special magazine feature in The Globe and Mail.
+Our press release issued the same day provides additional background on this year's competition.

 Once again this year, our team of editors have evaluated employers on eight criteria: (1) physical workplace; (2) work atmosphere and social; (3) health, financial and family benefits; (4) vacation and time-off; (5) employee communications; (6) performance management; (7) training and skills development; and (8) community involvement.
 These criteria have remained the same since the competition's inception and are the same criteria used to judge our national winners.